HeXavi8/Orange-Browser/README.md

 ## Usage <a name="Usage"></a>

-Please clone the repository and run in Android Studio.
+If you are interested in this application, please clone the repository and run it in Android Studio.

 Gradle version:
 ```